 This is one instance in which hiring a product manager was the right choice, based on the scope of the project and the tasks and responsibilities involved.
-While a product owner focuses on prioritizing the requirements necessary for building a product, a product manager determines what should be built and why.
+While a product owner’s goals are centered around prioritizing the requirements necessary for building a product, a product manager determines what should be built and why.
 In this particular situation, market research, competitive analysis, cross-functional collaboration, and communication with external suppliers were all needed in order to achieve the desired results.

-While the market has evolved, and will continue to evolve, there remains a need for both a product owner’s and a product manager’s skills and expertise.
-By considering the nature and scale of a project, and understanding the skills and responsibilities associated with each of these distinct roles, leaders can ensure they hire the right person to help them develop and launch products successfully.
+While the market has evolved, and will continue to evolve, there remains a need for the skills and expertise of both a product owner and a product manager.
+By considering the nature and scale of a project, and understanding the skills and responsibilities associated with each distinct role, leaders can ensure they hire the right person to help them develop and launch products successfully.